 Following the Council's allocation of £1.16 million of government Shared Prosperity Funding the Council has appointed a dedicated Town Centre Manager to support growth of retail business and the visitor and night-time economy.
-The grant funding will also help to provide basic skills for economically inactive; basic digital skills for employability; tailored skills to meet needs of local employers, along with language skills to assist the diverse communities across the Borough.
+The grant funding will also help to provide basic skills for the economically inactive; basic digital skills for employability and tailored skills to meet needs of local employers.
 It will also help with community safety initiatives, support for cultural and community events and improvements to sport areas and clubs.

-The Waltham Cross Regeneration project has been ongoing since 2015.
-The Council has made strategic property investments in the High Street and is championing a £40million investment plan with public and private funding to help ensure the town continues to thrive for generations to come.
+The Waltham Cross Regeneration project is continuing.
 This project has secured £14.3 million of funding from the government via its levelling up fund.
-This combined with around £2 million of Council funding will see over £14 million of public realm works delivered during 2024/25 in Waltham Cross town centre and a skills hub created in Waltham Cross town centre to deliver skills and training to residents to improve access to the job market.
-The money will also provide improved facilities within the park, including a new walking and running track, better the drainage of the football pitch and refurbishment of the sports pavilion.
+This combined with around £2 million of Council funding will see over £14 million of public realm works delivered before the end of 2025.
+Two major projects in Waltham Cross town centre have already been completed using this funding; these are a skills hub to deliver skills and training to residents to improve access to the job market an improved facilities within the park, including a new walking and running track, better the drainage of the football pitch and refurbishment of the sports pavilion.

 In 2022/23 £1.35 million of funding was secured for the regeneration of Grundy Park.
-This work commenced in May 2023.
-The regeneration will provide a new feature gateway entrance to the park improved walkways, planting and features along with a new basketball court and all weather pitch.
-These works will complete in June 2024.
+This work completed in July 2024.
+The investment has provided a new feature gateway entrance to the park improved walkways, planting and features along with a new basketball court and all-weather pitch.